ADaurio/Unity-Splines/README.md

 * <b>Delete control point</b> - Deletes whatever control point you left-click on in the scene view.
 * <b>Clear control points</b> - Deletes your entire spline, but leaves a bare component.

 To edit control points or tangents, left click a handle in the scene view to access a move gizmo.
 You can link or break tangents in the Inspector.
+Dragging after adding or inserting a control point will alter tangents as well.

 # Additional Features